 Adopting this strategy will require consistency, and you’ll need to figure out ways to free up cash so you can make those extra payments.

-The balance transfers strategy is one of the most creative ways to pay off debt, specifically for credit cards.
+The balance transfer strategy is one of the most creative ways to pay off debt, specifically for credit cards.
 With this method, you can shift your credit card balance to another card.